NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 Storing Time Values
 -------------------

-All times are stored in seconds using double precision (64 bit) floating point values.
-A smaller floating point value, e.g. 32 bit, is **not** recommended for storing times.
+All times are stored in seconds using double precision (64-bit) floating point values.
+A smaller floating point value, e.g., 32-bit, is **not** recommended for storing times.
 This is because significant errors for time can result from using smaller data sizes.
 Throughout this document, sizes (number of bits) are specified for many datatypes (e.g., float32).